Top Tips for Claiming Tax Back in Australia

 Another thing that’s extremely important for foreigners travelling to Australia for work, is to register for a Tax File Number.

-If you don’t supply your employer with this within the first 30 days of your employment, you could be subject to emergency tax ON TOP OF the 32.5% you’re already paying as a foreign resident.
+If you don’t provide your employer with this within the first 30 days of your employment, you could be subject to emergency tax ON TOP OF the 32.5% you’re already paying as a foreign resident.

 This means around 45% of your earnings would be withheld as tax!

-we give all our customers a short questionnaire to check their residency status.
+As part of the tax refund process, we give all our customers a short questionnaire to check their residency status.

 Bear in mind you are exempt from the 2% Medicare levy if you are not taxed as an Australian resident.